Dr Tilak Dissanayake

 Tilak has made a significant commitment to his patients, the medical profession and the community in a wide variety of honorary roles outside of medicine.

 He also received the Service Above Self Award from Rotary Club District 3220 in 2006, in recognition of his efforts in introducing international sponsors to provide low cost shelters to victims of the 2004 Boxing Day Tsunami, appointed by the Australian Government to provide emergency services.

-Tilak is a current member of the Hawthorn Rotary Club.
+Tilak is The Centenary President of the Hawthorn Rotary Club, Kooyong (2020/21)

 Tilak remains a passionate advocate for rural medicine and enticing the next generation of doctors to rural practice.
 To this end, he has been a keynote speaker at a variety of national conferences including the 2008 National University Rural Health Conference in Launceston.
 He was also a guest speaker at the 2007 and 2008 Rural Appreciation Weekends, which are designed to provide medical and allied health students with an insight into the rewarding nature of a career in rural health.

 Tilak has also been a regular commentator on rural medical issues in the national print, radio and television media.
 He featured in the SBS Television Insight program, Fixing Hospitals (broadcast in 2010) and the ABC TV Landline episode, A Country Practice (also broadcast in 2010).